Bolzano-Weierstrass-plan/.github/profile/README.md

 It must be in the sitting down position.
 Never lay down during the meditation because I tend to fall asleep if I do that.
 4. This rule was first created by Deepak, and I just added some small bits to it.
-The problem of scheduling our day is that there are too many unexpected factors that affect our shcedule all the time.
+The problem of scheduling our day is that there are too many unexpected factors that affect our schedule all the time.
 Thus, we're doing what we call dynamic scheduling.
 As opposed to static scheduling in which we have to follow every schedule minute by minute, dynamic shceduling takes all of those unexpected variables into account.
 With dynamic scheduling, we're allowed to change the order in which we do those and at which time we do it, even how much time we do it.